pippinsplugins/bbPress-Private-replies/readme.txt

 Donate link: http://pippinsplugins.com/support-the-site
 Tags: bbPress, private replies, replies, Forums, mordauk, Pippin Williamson, pippinsplugins, Remi Corson, corsonr Requires at least: 3.2
-Tested up to: 4.7
+Tested up to: 5.1
-Stable Tag: 1.3.3
+Stable Tag: 1.4.0

-A simple plugin to allow your bbPress users to mark their replies as private.
+A simple plugin to allow your bbPress users to mark their replies as private (visible only to the user and moderators), or moderator-only.

 == Description ==

-This add-on plugin for bbPress will allow your forum posters to mark their replies as private, meaning that only the original poster and forum moderators can see the content of the reply.
-This is a great plugin to install if you use bbPress as a support forum where users may need to share confidential information, such as site URLs, passwords, etc.
+This add-on plugin for bbPress will allow your forum posters to mark their replies as private, meaning that only the original poster and forum moderators can see the content of the reply; or as moderator-only.
+This is a great plugin to install if you use bbPress as a support forum where users may need to share confidential information, such as site URLs, passwords, etc., or where moderators want to share information that is not visible to other users.

 If you have suggestions or bugfixes for the plugin, please report them on [Github](https://github.com/pippinsplugins/bbPress-Private-replies).